slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 Firstly, rats [seem to posses some sense of numerosity](https://www.mdpi.com/2076-2615/6/8/46) directed by what is technically termed the approximate number system (ANS), which adheres to Weber's law.
 This is a fancy way of saying that rats discriminate different quantities based on their ratio, not their absolute difference.
-Even so, the experiment suggests that rats have no innate notion of prime number.
-Secondly, this is another (of at this point infinitely many) results contradicting behaviorism.
+But despite these interesting faculties, this experiment suggests that rats have no innate notion of prime number.

+Secondly, this is another of many results contradicting behaviorist theory.
 Not only do rats lack the capacity to figure out a prime number maze on their own, but they can't be taught to solve it.
-Though [rats are capable of rule-based learning](https://pubmed.ncbi.nlm.nih.gov/18369151/), prime numbers seem to be «beyond» the limits of their cognitive abilities.
+Though [rats are capable of rule-based learning](https://pubmed.ncbi.nlm.nih.gov/18369151/), prime numbers seem to simply lay «beyond» the limits of their cognitive abilities.

 Lastly, a prime-maze is a computational problem and thus its solution can be interpreted as a program.
 This allows us to express, at least heuristically, that the rat's brain-hardware is incapable of implementing it.

 [Another interesting study](https://pmc.ncbi.nlm.nih.gov/articles/PMC4296930/pdf/xan_41_1_91.pdf) suggests that apparently geometric, abstract learning in rats is in fact more concrete than it may seem.
 The